2025–26 Scottish Championship

-The 2025–26 Scottish Championship (known as the William Hill Championship for sponsorship reasons) is the 13th season of the Scottish Championship, the second tier of Scottish football.
+The 2025–26 Scottish Championship (known as the William Hill Championship for sponsorship reasons) was the 13th season of the Scottish Championship, the second tier of Scottish football.
 The season began on 1 August 2025.

-Ten teams contest the league: Airdrieonians, Arbroath, Ayr United, Dunfermline Athletic, Greenock Morton, Partick Thistle, Queen's Park, Raith Rovers, Ross County and St Johnstone.
+Ten teams contested the league: Airdrieonians, Arbroath, Ayr United, Dunfermline Athletic, Greenock Morton, Partick Thistle, Queen's Park, Raith Rovers, Ross County and St Johnstone.

 Teams

 The following teams changed division after the 2024–25 season.